 - Productivity: – Mapping and controlling the process will lead to increase the productivity and throughput of any production capabilities.it is also helpful to proper man-hour utilization.

 - Scrap Rates: –Improper controlling on Rework Process will directly associate with higher scrap rates.
 The scrapping of electronic components or PCB assembly means losing the probability of any company.

 Selection of tip according to the size of a component

-It is very important to choose the size and geometric shape of the solder Iron tip.
+It is very important to choose the size and geometric shape of the solder Iron tip in hand soldering.
 A Tip must be selected in this way that it will fit the size of the component on the board.

 - Selecting to small solder tip will take a longer time and will not pass heat effectively on metallic surfaces.
 A Small tip will be too cold and too slow for this operation.